ZimmermanGroup/SlaterGPU/README.md

 export OMP_NUM_THREADS=<ngpu>
 ```

 There are example calculations in `SlaterGPU/examples/` with integral files denoted generally as `INT_ref`.
+It should be noted that normally, the three center coefficients, `Ciap`, are generated, but were omitted due to Git's file size limit.

 Please see LICENSE file for licensing information.